mlgordon/vpc/errors.md

 The value must be a valid internal CIDR block with no host bits set.

 To view the connection's CIDR blocks, use the `GET /vpn_gateways/<vpn_gateway_id>/connections/<vpn_connection_id>` API and check the `local_cidrs` and `peer_cidrs` fields.
+Equivalent CLI command: `ibmcloud is vpn-gateway-connection VPN_GATEWAY_ID CONNECTION_ID`

 ## vpn_connection_cidr_overlap
 **Message**: The CIDR block `<cidr_block_1>` overlaps with `<cidr_block_2>`.
 Two peer CIDR blocks cannot overlap on the same VPC and two local CIDR blocks cannot overlap on the same connection.

-Supply a valid CIDR value that meets the requirements given by the specification.
+Provide a valid CIDR value that meets the requirements given by the specification.

 To view the connection's CIDR blocks, use the `GET /vpn_gateways/<vpn_gateway_id>/connections/<vpn_connection_id>` API and check the `local_cidrs` and `peer_cidrs` fields.
+Equivalent CLI command: `ibmcloud is vpn-gateway-connection VPN_GATEWAY_ID CONNECTION_ID`

 ## vpn_connection_duplicate_name
 **Message**: The name `<vpn_connection_name>` is already in use by VPN connection `<vpn_connection_id>`.

-Supply a different connection name.
+Provide a different connection name.
 Try again in a few minutes.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## vpn_connection_invalid_name
 **Message**: The name `<vpn_connection_name>` is not a valid VPN connection name.